Joffreybvn/CompressedBlocksPluginDocs/docs/index.rst

 General `features <features.html>`_ of the plugin:
  - Compress lots of blocks (Cobblestone, Wood, Dirt, Sand, ...).
  - One compressed block = 9 normal blocks.
- - Uncompress these blocks thought your inventory, or a crafting table.
+ - Uncompress these blocks by your inventory, or a crafting table.
  - Save space in your chests.
  - Travel with more stuff in your pockets.
- - Give compressed blocks to players (for OP).
+ - Give compressed blocks to players with a command.

 .. image:: images/github_logo.png
    :height: 83
    :width: 200
    :align: center
 .. centered:: Compressed Blocks is open source and hosted on GitHub.
-Feel free to fork, star, or contribute the project by making pull requests and opening issues. `Get on Github <https://github.com/Joffrey4/CompressedBlocksPlugin>`_.
+Feel free to fork, star, or contribute the project by making pull requests and opening issues. `Get on it Github <https://github.com/Joffrey4/CompressedBlocksPlugin>`_.

 .. toctree::
    :maxdepth: 2